sushant-hire/Assignment-NeenOpal/README.md

-# Deployment
-Visit this link to view the deployed project - https://sushanthire-beautgenics.netlify.app/

 # Assignment Aim
-To create a mobile responsive website using HTML, CSS and JavaScript based on the FIGMA file provided by the company.
+🎯 To create a mobile responsive website using HTML, CSS and JavaScript based on the FIGMA file provided by the company.

+# Deployment Link
+🚀 Visit this link in order to view the deployed assignment - https://sushanthire-beautgenics.netlify.app/